MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/sdn-express.md

 ## Create the VDX file

-SDN uses a VHDX file containing the Azure Stack HCI OS as a source for creating the SDN virtual machines (VMs).
+SDN uses a VHDX file containing the Azure Stack HCI operating system (OS) as a source for creating the SDN virtual machines (VMs).
 The version of the OS in your VHDX must match the version used by the Azure Stack HCI Hyper-V hosts.
-This VHDX file is used by all SDN components.
+This VHDX file is used by all SDN infrastructure components.

 If you've downloaded and installed the Azure Stack HCI OS from an ISO, you can create the VHDX file using the `Convert-WindowsImage` utility as described in the [Script Center](https://gallery.technet.microsoft.com/scriptcenter/Convert-WindowsImageps1-0fe23a8f).